Skip to main content

 • Selection, marking and preparation of new plots (Rosa Narcea).

-• Induction of sheep aversion.
-Duration of induced aversion.
-Checking the duration of the effect of aversion to vine, olive and rose.
-Reinforcement of aversion if necessary and maintenance of sheep.
+• Testing the duration of the aversion to vines, olives, and roses.
+Reinforcing the aversion if necessary and maintaining the sheep.

-• Controlling the natural vegetation cover in the plots of the three agricultural resources, using sheep with induced aversion to vines, olive trees and roses.
+• Control the natural vegetation cover in the plots of the three agricultural resources, using sheep with induced aversion to vines, olive trees, and roses.

-• Monitoring the natural vegetation cover in the plots of the three agricultural resources, using remote-controlled robots.
-Cumulative effect on the natural vegetation cover.
+• Monitoring natural vegetation cover in plots across the three agricultural resources using remote-controlled robots.
+Cumulative effect on natural vegetation cover.

 Contextual description

-Some of the varieties included in this project have been described and recorded by scientists from the VIOR group.
-The discoverers/selectors of Rosa Narcea are scientists from the same group.
-This Rosa is protected by the OCVV and licensed for exclusive worldwide exploitation to Aromas del Narcea SL.
+Both grape and olive cultivation are subject to very strict European legislation regarding the description, registration, and recognition of each variety cultivated.
+Some of the varieties included in this project have been described and registered by scientists from the VIOR group.
+Rosa Narcea was discovered and selected by scientists from the same group.
+This rose is protected by the CPVO and licensed for exclusive worldwide exploitation by Aromas del Narcea SL.

-The vineyard plot included in the study, provided by Ouro de Quiroga, is attached to the DO Ribeira Sacra and subject to its regulations.
-In the case of Galician olive groves, only Brava Gallega and Mansa Gallega are recognised and are the ones planted by Ouro de Quiroga.
-The CCAA Galicia is studying the possibility of requesting a DO for Galician oils.
-The area of action of this project would be one of the key points of said DO.
-The rose plots already installed and those that will be established are located in the valley of the Cibea river, on "cultivated land" that is now abandoned.
+The vineyard plot included in the study, contributed by Ouro de Quiroga, is part of the Ribeira Sacra Designation of Origin (DO) and subject to its regulations.
+In the case of Galician olive groves, only Brava Gallega and Mansa Gallega are recognized, and these are the ones planted by Ouro de Quiroga.
+The Galician Regional Government is studying the possibility of applying for a Designation of Origin for Galician oils.
+The area of operation for this project would be one of the key areas of said DO.
+The rose plots already planted and those to be established are located in the Cibea River valley, on currently abandoned "farmland."
+The work will be carried out using approved robots, which are currently being marketed, with all the necessary permits.

 Objectives

-The effectiveness of new methods for maintaining natural vegetation cover (remote-controlled robots and sheep with an induced aversion to olive and rose vines) will be tested for the development of profitable and environmentally friendly crops, carried out in areas with difficult topography (difficulty for mechanization), high level of depopulation (lack of labor) and high landscape value.
-The differentiated milks produced by the sheep associated with each crop will also be evaluated.
+The effectiveness of new methods for maintaining natural vegetation cover (remote-controlled robots and sheep with an induced aversion to vines, olive trees, and roses) will be tested for the development of profitable and environmentally friendly crops in areas with difficult topography (difficult for mechanization), high levels of depopulation (lack of labor), and high landscape value.
+The differentiated milk produced by the sheep associated with each crop will also be evaluated.

 Results

-1. The positive result of maintaining the natural vegetation cover by using sheep with an induced aversion to vines, olive trees and roses would make the work much less arduous in these crops and affordable for people with little physical strength (it would avoid manual clearing and the application of herbicides).
-It would considerably reduce the costs of weed control.
-It would avoid the use of herbicides that damage the environment.
+The positive result of maintaining natural vegetation cover through the use of sheep with an induced aversion to grapevines, olive trees, and roses would make the work in these crops much less arduous and affordable for people with limited physical strength (it would avoid manual clearing and herbicide application).
+It would significantly reduce weed control costs and avoid the use of herbicides that harm the environment.

 Contact information